CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 Run the Docker installer.
 You may be prompted to authenticate the installer with your computer's password.

 Once Docker is installed, start it.
 On a mac, you will see a little whale icon in the top menu bar.
-On a PC you'll see XXXX
+On Windows you'll see a whale icon in the system tray.

 For the rest of the workshop, we will be using a **terminal** to interact with Docker and Elpis.